-File to import By clicking on the icon, to the right of the field, you will be able to browser your computer or your web browser to look for a certificate (if you have created one earlier).
+File to import

+By clicking on the icon . , to the right of the field, you will be able to browser your computer or your web browser to look for a certificate (if you have created one earlier).
-File format

-3 file formats are suggested:

 • Base64 format (PEM - Privacy-enhanced Electronic Mail), It allows encoding X509 certificates in Base64.
-A PEM-type certificate may look like this:

-----BEGIN CERTIFICATE----

-MIIDdzCCAuCgAwlBAglBBzANBgkqhkiG9w0BAQQFADCBpDELMAkGA1UEBhMCQ0gxCzAJBgNVBAgTAkdFMQ8wDQYD VQQHEwZHZW5IdmExHTAbBgNVBAoTFFVuaXZIcnNpdHkgb2YgR2VuZXZhMSQwlgYDVQQLExtVTkIHRSBDZXJOaWZpY 2F0ZSBBdXRob3JpdHkxETAPBgNVBAMTCFVuaUdIIENBMR8wHQYJKoZIhvcNAQkBFhB1bmInZWNhQHVuaWdILmNoMB 4XDTk5MTAwNDE2MjI1N1oXDTAwMTAwMzE2MjI1N1owgbExCzAJBgNVBAYTAkNIMQswCQYDVQQIEwJHRTEPMA0GA1 UEBxMGR2VuZXZhMROwGwYDVQQKExRVbmI2ŹXJzaXR5ĬG9mIEdIbmV2YTEeMBwGA1UECxMVRGI2aXNpb24gSW5mb 3JtYXRpcXVIMRowGAYDVQQDExFBbGFpbiBldWdIbnRvYmxlcjEpMCcGCSqGSIb3DQEJARYaQWxhaW4uSHVnZW50b2JsZXJAdW5pZ2UuY2gwgZ8wDQYJKoZIhvcNAQEBBQADgY0AMIGJAoGBALIL5oX/FR9ioQHM0aXxfDELkhPKkw8jc6I7BtSYJk4sfqvQYqvOMt1uugQGkyJuGhP2djLj6Ju4+KyKKQVvDJlu/R1zFX1kkq0Pt/A2pCLkisuH7nDsMbWbepQhDTVNELoKVoVIA azwWMFIno2JuHJgUcs5hWskg/azq14d9zy5AgMBAAGjgakwgaYwJQYDVRQRBB4wHIEaQWxhaW4uSHVnZW50b2JsZXJAd W5pZ2UuY2gwDAYDVR0T200BAUwAwIBADBcBglghkgBhvhCAQ0ETxZNVU5JR0VDQSBjbGIIbnQgY2VydGImaWNhdGUsI HNIZSBodHRw0i8vdW5pZ2VjYS51bmInZS5jaCBmb3lgbW9yZSBpbmZvcm1hdGlvbnMwEQYJYlZlAYb4QgEBBAQDAgSwMAOGCSqGSlb3DQEBBAUAA4GBACQ9Eo67A3UUa6QBBNJYbGhC7zSjXiWySvj6k4az2UqT0CT9mCNnmPR5j3Kxr1GpWT oH68LvA30inskP9rkZAksPyaZzjT7aL//phV3ViJfreGbVs5tiT/cmigwFLeUWFŔvNyT9VUPUov9hGVbCc9x+v05uY7t3UMeZejj zHHM+

-----END CERTIFICATE----

-The markers "----- BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----" frame the block of lines (the number of which is variable), each being 64 characters-long [A-Za-z0-9/+].
+A PEM-type certificate may look like this: BEGIN CERTIFICATE MIIDdzCCAuCgAwlBAgIBBzANBgkqhkiG9w0BAQQFADCBpDELMAkGA1UEBhMCQ0gxCzAJBgNVBAgTAkdFMQ8wDQYD VQQHEwZHZW5IdmExHTAbBgNVBAoTFFVuaX2IcnNpdHkgb2YgR2VuZX2hMSQwlgYDVQQLExtVTkIHRSBDZXJ0aWZpY 2F0ZSBBdXRob3JpdHkxETAPBgNVBAMTCFVuaUdlIENBMR8wHQYJKoZIhvcNAQkBFhB1bmInZWNhQHVuaWdILmNoMB 4XDTk5MTAwNDE2Mjl1N1oXDTAwMTAwMzE2Mjl1N1owgbExCzAJBgNVBAYTAkNIMQswCQYDVQQIEwJHRTEPMA0GA1 UEBxMGR2VuZXZhMR0wGwYDVQQKExRVbm12ZXJzaXR5IG9mIEdIbmV2YTEeMBwGA1UECxMVRGI2aXNpb24gSW5mb 3JtYXRpcXVIMRowGAYDVQQDExFBbGFpbiBIdWdIbnRvYmxlcjEpMCcGCSqGSIb3DQEJARYaQWxhaW4uSHVnZW50b2J sZXJAdW5pZ2UuY2gwgZ8wDQYJKoZIhvcNAQEBBQADgY0AMIGJAoGBALIL5oX/FR9ioQHM0aXxfDELkhPKkw8jcGi7BtSY Jk4sfqvQYqvOMt1uug0GkyluGhP2djLjGJu4+KyKKQVvDJIu/R1zFX1kkq0Pt/A2pCLkisuH7nDsMbWbep0hDTVNELoKVoVI azwWMFIno2JuHJgUcs5hWskg/azqI4d9zy5AgMBAAGjgakwgaYwJQYDVRORBB4wHIEaQWxhaW4uSHVnZW50b2JsZXJAd W5pZ2UuY2gwDAYDVR0T200BAUwAwIBADBcBgIghkgBhvhCAQ0ETxZNVD5JR0VDQSBjbGIIbnQgY2VydGImaWNhdGUsl HNIZSBodHRw0i8vdW5pZ2YjS51bmInZS5jaCBmb3lgbW9yZSBpbmZvcm1hdGlvbnMwEQYJYIZIAYb4QgEBBAQDAgSwI A0GCSqGSIb3DQEBBAUAA4GBACQ9Eo67A3UUa6QBBNJYbGhC7zSjXiWySvj6k4az2UqT0CT9mCNnmPR5I3Kxr1GpWT 0H68LvA30inskP9rkZAksPyaZzjT7aL//phV3VJfreGbVs5tiT/cmigwFLeUWFRvNyT9VUPUov9hGVbCc9x+v05uY73UMeZejj 8 zHHM+ END CERTIFICATE The markers "BEGIN CERTIFICATE" and "END CERTIFICATE" frame the block of lines (the number of which is variable), each being 64 characters-long [A-Za-z0-9/+].
 It is a format which is often transmitted by e-mail because this format is resistant to distortions caused by mail software.
 The PEM file is a text file which contains this type of information.
-Likewise, a CRL file type contains chains of coded characters in Base64 framed by markers like "-----BEGIN X509 CRL-----" and "-----END X509 CRL-----".

-As for the private key file, it contains character strings encoded in Base64 framed by markers like: "-----BEGIN RSA PRIVATE KEY-----" and "-----END RSA PRIVATE KEY-----".

-- Binary format (DER Distinguished Encoding Rules), containing the user's certificate in binary - Container (PKCS#12), containing the private key and the user certificate as well as the CA's certificate.
+Likewise, a CRL file type contains chains of coded characters in Base64 framed by markers like "BEGIN X509 CRL" and "END X509 CRL".
+As for the private key file, it contains character strings encoded in Base64 framed by markers like: "BEGIN RSA PRIVATE KEY" and "END RSA PRIVATE KEY".
+Binary format (DER - Distinguished Encoding Rules), containing the user's certificate in binary format. • Container ( PKCS#12 ), containing the private key and the user certificate as well as the CA's certificate.
 Furthermore, it is encrypted.

-File PKCS#12)

-Define a password for the PKCS#12 file, if this is the format you have chosen (the same as for password (if publishing the user certificate in the LDAP).
+File password (if PKCS#12) Define a password for the PKCS#12 file, if this is the format you have chosen (the same as for publishing the user certificate in the LDAP).
+The icon 🖄 allows you to view the password in plaintext to check that it is correct. ltems to import Given that each file format contains different items, you can choose to import a file or part of it through the following choices.
+All : Imports all items contained in your files.
+Or select only the following: Certificate(s) Private key (s) CRL Certification authority (CA) Request(s) Overwrite existing content in the PKI If you select this option, contents similar to the items above will be overwritten in the PKI, in favor of new certificates/private keys/CAs and requests.

-Items to import

-The icon allows you to view the password in plaintext to check that it is correct.

-Given that each file format contains different items, you can choose to import a file or part of it through the following choices.

-All: Imports all items contained in your files.

-Or select only the following:

-Certificate(s) Private key (s) CRL Certification authority (CA) Request(s)

-Overwrite existing content in the PKI

-If you select this option, contents similar to the items above will be overwritten in the PKI, in favor of new certificates/private keys/CAs and requests.